Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Related Work

-Consistency regularization and self-training, inspired by clusterness and smoothness assumptions, have been proposed to encourage the network to generate similar predictions for inputs under varying perturbations \cite{tarvainen2017mean,samuli2017temporal,miyato2018virtual}.
-Self-training \cite{lee2013pseudo,arazo2020pseudo,sohn2020fixmatch} is a widely-used approach for leveraging unlabeled data.
-Pseudo Label \cite{lee2013pseudo}, a well-known self-training technique, iteratively creates pseudo labels that are then used within the same model.
-However, this approach suffers from confirmation bias \cite{arazo2020pseudo}, where the model struggles to rectify its own errors when learning from inaccurate pseudo labels.
+\textbf{Semi-supervised learning (SSL)}.
+SSL is a paradigm for learning with a limited labeled dataset supplemented by a much larger unlabeled dataset.
+Consistency regularization and self-training, inspired by clusterness and smoothness assumptions, have been proposed to encourage the network to generate similar predictions for inputs under varying perturbations \citep{tarvainen2017mean,samuli2017temporal,miyato2018virtual}.
+Self-training \citep{lee2013pseudo,arazo2020pseudo,sohn2020fixmatch} is a widely-used approach for leveraging unlabeled data.
+Pseudo Label \citep{lee2013pseudo,arazo2020pseudo}, a well-known self-training technique, iteratively creates pseudo labels that are then used within the same model.
 Recent studies focus largely on generating high-quality pseudo-labels.
-MixMatch \cite{berthelot2019mixmatch}, for instance, generates pseudo labels by averaging predictions from multiple augmentations.
-Other methods like ReMixMatch \cite{berthelot2019remixmatch}, UDA \cite{xie2020unsupervised}, and FixMatch \cite{sohn2020fixmatch} adopt confidence thresholds to generate pseudo labels for weakly augmented samples, which are then used to annotate strongly augmented samples.
-Methods such as Dash \cite{xu2021dash}, FlexMatch \cite{zhang2021flexmatch}, and FreeMatch \cite{wang2023freematch} dynamically adjust these thresholds following a curriculum learning approach.
-SoftMatch \cite{chen2023softmatch} introduces a novel utilization of pseudo-labels through Gaussian re-weighting.
-Label Propagation methods \cite{iscen2019label} assign pseudo labels based on the local neighborhood's density.
-Meta Pseudo Labels \cite{pham2021meta} proposes generating pseudo labels with a meta learner.
-SSL learning has also seen improvements through the incorporation of contrastive loss \cite{li2021comatch,zheng2022simmatch}.
-Furthermore, MixUp \cite{zhang2017mixup} has shown its effectiveness in a semi-supervised learning (SSL) \cite{berthelot2019mixmatch,berthelot2019remixmatch,cai2022semivit}.
+MixMatch \citep{berthelot2019mixmatch}, for instance, generates pseudo labels by averaging predictions from multiple augmentations.
+Other methods like ReMixMatch \citep{berthelot2019remixmatch}, UDA \citep{xie2020unsupervised}, and FixMatch \citep{sohn2020fixmatch} adopt confidence thresholds to generate pseudo labels for weakly augmented samples, which are then used to annotate strongly augmented samples.
+Methods such as Dash \citep{xu2021dash}, FlexMatch \citep{zhang2021flexmatch}, and FreeMatch \citep{wang2023freematch} dynamically adjust these thresholds following a curriculum learning approach.
+SoftMatch \citep{chen2023softmatch} introduces a novel utilization of pseudo-labels through Gaussian re-weighting.
+SSL has also seen improvements through the incorporation of label propagation, contrastive loss, and meta learning \citep{iscen2019label,pham2021meta,li2021comatch,zheng2022simmatch,usb2022}.